 Data journalism is a growing field that empowers journalists with AI-driven tools.

 These tools give journalists deep insight into breaking stories using data analytics.

-The new field is incredibly important because it allows journalists insight from massive datasets that would be difficult to achieve without the benefit of machine learning.
+The new field is incredibly important.
+It allows journalists insight from massive datasets that would be difficult to achieve without the benefit of machine learning.

-Large-scale statistical analysis has been an important tool in journalism for a while, but historically, it’s been an expensive process to use.
+Large-scale statistical analysis has been an important tool in journalism for a while.
+Historically, though, it’s been an expensive process to use.